KaffeinatedKat/slowutils/README.md

 ## abolish - ([rm](https://github.com/coreutils/coreutils/blob/master/src/rm.c))
 file deletion utility

-* does not support ``-i prompt before every removal
+* does not support ``-i prompt before every removal\n -I promt one before removing more than three files, or recursively\n --interactive prompt according to WHEN: never, once (-I), or always (-i); without WHEN, prompt always\n --one-file-system when removing a hierarchy recursively, skip any directory that is on a file system different from that of the corresponding command line argument\n
--I promt one before removing more than three files, or recursively --interactive prompt according to WHEN: never, once (-I), or always (-i); without WHEN, prompt always --one-file-system when removing a hierarchy recursively, skip any directory that is on a file system different from that of the corresponding command line argument
+--no-preserve-root do not treat '/' specially\n
---no-preserve-root do not treat '/' specially --preserve-root[all] do not remove '/'``
+--preserve-root[all] do not remove '/'``

 ## yeah - ([yes](https://github.com/coreutils/coreutils/blob/master/src/yes.c))